A Tale of Two Brigids: A Celtic Goddess and a Christian Saint

 There are churches dedicated to Saint Brigid in many parts of the world.
-With time, she became one of the most important icons of the Catholic Church.
+With time, she became an important icon for the Catholic Church.
 However, it is still uncertain if she was a real person.
-An analysis of various resources suggests that her legend actually grew from a myth about a Celtic goddess.
+An analysis of various resources suggests that her legend actually grew from a myth about a Celtic goddess .

 ''Feast of the Bride, feast of the maiden.